aishapeng/housing_price/README.md

 ![image](https://user-images.githubusercontent.com/55709960/157467296-162760c0-b788-43db-a742-0e748148029d.png)

+#### Key Takeaways:
+- All type of houses has declined in KL compared to 2020.
+We can conclude that COVID has caused housing prices in KL to depreciate.
+While for Sabah, we observed a totally different trend.
+Almost all types of houses has shown appreciation in housing prices.
+Hence, we can conclude that COVID did not has any effect on the housing prices in Sabah.
+- KL has the most expensive house in 2021.
+-

 ## Story 2 - Detailed View of Housing Prices in Penang
 <ul>
   <li>We used latlong.py to extract latitude and lonngitude of housing address using Google's API.